+This one is so obvious it seems laughable, but it goes further than one would initially assume.
 When you arrive at a job interview, talk with the office administrator or secretary for a few minutes instead of burying your head in your phone.
-Being open and friendly, as well as polite leaves a lasting impression.
+Being open and friendly to everyone leaves a lasting impression.
+You never know who is watching, or who’s opinion will play a large part in your hiring decision.
 If you have the skills and experience, any indication that you are enjoyable to be around will set you apart from the competition.

 Update Your Credentials

 Remember to review any references you’ve listed, ensuring contact information is up to date, and reach out so they know someone may be contacting them.
 You should repeat the steps listed above online on your LinkedIn account.
-If you are unfamiliar with LinkedIn, don’t worry we’ve got you covered.
+If you are unfamiliar with LinkedIn, don’t worry we’ve got you covered!
 Click here to learn more about the best practices for your LinkedIn profile.
 Also, remember to review any other social media accounts.
 A potential employer will likely research their candidates to the best of their ability, and this often begins with personal social media accounts.
-Now is the best time to un-tag yourself from that embarrassing photo.
+Now is the best time to un-tag yourself from that embarrassing photo!

 Last, but certainly not least, be you!
 Be polite, be professional, but don’t be a robot.
 While relevant skills and experiences are a necessity, your potential employer is searching for other traits too.
 Companies are beginning to value culture fit and soft skills more and more.
 Ultimately, your personality is what will likely tip the scales in your favor, and land you the job.
 It’s one thing to be capable of the work; it’s another to be someone that people want to work with and be around.